Board members' Code of Conduct

 - Board Members should not make public comments about ITI unless authorised to do so.

-Code of Confidentiality
+Confidentiality

-- Board Members are required to treat all conversations, communications and information as confidential so as to allow free and open dialogue.
+The Board aims to always act in an open and transparent manner and confidentiality must never be used as an excuse not to disclose matters that are in the best interests of the wider membership or ITI.
+However, in general Board Members are required to treat all conversations, communications and information as confidential so as to allow free and open dialogue.
 Board Members should use caution before releasing any information and should check if they are unsure.

 Breach of the Code of Conduct

 Failure to follow this Code may damage ITI’s reputation and its work.
 Any Board Member who discovers or has grounds for suspecting that a breach of this Code has occurred, must promptly report their concerns to the Chair or Chief Executive.
+The Chair or Chief Executive will decide if the breach should be investigated and appoint a panel of two Board Members to investigate the breach and make recommendations for action to the Board.